Last updated: February 24, 2025

 Home Improvements

-Taking out a loan from your home equity may be a smart move when you’re ready to plan renovations that could improve your home’s value.
-It can also be a great way to get more enjoyment out of your home.
+Taking out a loan against your home equity may be a smart move if you’re planning repairs or renovations that could potentially increase your home’s value.
+It may also be a great way to get more enjoyment out of your home — for example, by creating a more comfortable living space.

-One primary consideration when using your equity for a home improvement is to keep renovation costs within the scope of your project
+One primary consideration when using your equity for home improvements is to keep renovation costs within your budget.

-Consolidating your credit cards or other loans into a single home equity loan may simplify your life and help you manage monthly bills.
-A home equity loan could be a smart tool if you’re looking to get your finances in order.
+Consolidating multiple debts into a single home equity loan may simplify your life and help you manage monthly bills more effectively.

-Your home equity is one of the largest and most valuable assets you have.
-Always keep in mind that your home equity belongs to you and is there for you when you need it.
-When considering your options, make sure to consult with advisors you trust to help you make wise financial decisions.
+Your home equity may be one of the largest and most valuable assets you have.
+Remember that your home equity belongs to you and is there for you when you need it.

-Discover® Home Loans offers home equity loans and mortgage refinance opportunities that may help you tap into your home’s equity for improvements and renovations, debt consolidation, or paying for life’s next big adventure.
+Discover® Home Loans offers home equity loans and mortgage refinance opportunities that may help you tap into your home’s equity for improvements and renovations, debt consolidation, or life’s next big adventure.

 Find your low,